alimpfard/citron_book/basics.md

 2. creation and assignment to a new reference: `(var | my) name is value`
 3. assignment by deconstruction: `type_var is value`, which we will get back to in another chapter.

-Every reference can optionally have three different modifiers \(Only one can be active at any given time\):
+Every reference can optionally have three \(four\) different modifiers \(Only one can be active at any given time\):

 1. `var` : simply creates a new reference if no old ones exist, otherwise binds to them
 2. `my`   : creates or binds to a property of the current object.
 3. `const` : tries to capture a variable from the environment around the currrent object
+4. `frozen`: if the XFrozen pragma is active. expression is only evaluated once.

 There is a shorthand for assignment to an object property \(`my property is value`\): `property => value`